knpuniversity/phpunit/knpu/prophecy-mocking.md

 ./vendor/bin/phpunit
 ```

 They pass!
 Right on the first try.
-So that's Prohecy: it's a bit more fun that PHPUnit
+So that's Prohecy: it's a bit more fun than PHPUnit
 and is also quite popular.
 If you like it better, use it!

 Next, there are *many* options you can pass to the phpunit command.
 Let's learn